idris-bayes/melocule/README.md

 It is intended to be used to model jazz improvisation.

 ## Installing
+This has `libgsl` and `lapack`, and `idris2-pack` as hard dependencies.
+`lilypond` is required if you wish to have images generated from the makefile.
+Without this, the examples will error on `make`, but the midi file will be generated regardless.

 To use melocule, simply add the following to your `pack.toml`:
 ```
 [custom.all.melocule]